© J. Glenn Friesen 2003-2007

 We are not normally face to face with the realms of minerals, plants and animals.
 But in the Gegenstand relation we attempt to place ourselves on the same level, to become gegenüber these other realms.
 We may compare this to Dooyeweerd’s view that theoretical thought involves a tegen-overstelling (WdW I, 21).
 This expression has been translated as ‘opposed to’, meaning a kind of logical opposition or antithesis.
 It is perhaps better viewed as ‘standing opposite.’

-of objects above and below us.
-Baader uses the words anerkennen, kennen
+spectators of objects above and below us.
+Baader uses the

-It is an active work, an effort of grounding [Ergründung] and a battle
+active work, an effort of grounding [Ergründung] and a

 Subject-Object Relation within the Aspects